Assyria in the 7th century BC

 Free, booking required, tickets to be released prior to the event

-This lecture series will take place over the course of three evenings from 4-6 November 2025.
+This lecture series will take place over the course of three evenings from 4-6 November 2025 and will be available to attend in-person and online.
 The series will include a reception for attendees, details to follow.

 If you have any questions about this event, please email [email protected].